React Native

 - Make sure you have

-installed, or install it usingnpm install -g create-react-native-app
+create-react-native-appinstalled, or install it usingnpm install -g create-react-native-app. - Run

 Setup